abs-tudelft/sbd/manual/src/introduction/code-repositories.md

 at the moment the deadline expires, will be your submission.
 Make sure to make your last commit before the deadline!

-We recommend students work on branches, and make pull requests to their `master` branch once the code they are trying to implement is complete.
+We recommend students to work on branches, and make pull requests to their `master` branch once the code they are trying to implement is complete.
 These pull requests can be reviewed by their teammates or by the TAs to provide early feedback.
 This is also an explicit mechanism you will find in GitHub Classroom.